variablejson/variablejson-csharp/README.md

 > **Note**
 > This library uses the `System.Text.Json` library for JSON parsing and serialization and does not handle any exceptions that may be thrown by that library.
 You should handle any thrown exception yourself.

-Variable Json only parses and produces JSON, it does not provide a mechanism for deserializing the JSON into an object.
+VariableJson only parses and produces JSON, it does not provide a mechanism for deserializing the JSON into an object.
 You can use `System.Text.Json`, `Newtonsoft.Json`, or any other JSON library to deserialize the JSON into an object.

 ```csharp
 string originalJson = File.ReadAllText("path/to/file.json");